rezarahimian/docs/multiple_withdrawal.rst

     *Figure 18: Modified version of transferFrom based on added mapping variable*

 Similarly, a block of code will be added to approve function to compare new allowance with transferred tokens.
-It has to cover all three possible scenarios (i.e., setting to 0, increasing and decreasing allowance):
+It has to cover setting to zero and non-zero values:

 .. figure:: images/multiple_withdrawal_15.png
     :scale: 100%